 C/C++ for Visual Studio Code (Preview)

 C/C++ support for Visual Studio Code is provided by a Microsoft C/C++ extension to enable cross-platform C and C++ development on Windows, Linux, and macOS.
-The extension is still in preview and our focus is code editing, navigation, and debugging support for C and C++ code everywhere that VS Code runs.

 Install the Microsoft C/C++ extension

 - Click the Extensions view icon on the Sidebar (⇧⌘X (Windows, Linux Ctrl+Shift+X)).

 Get started with C++ and VS Code with Hello World tutorials for your environment:

 - GCC on Windows Subsystem For Linux

 You can find more documentation on using the Microsoft C/C++ extension under the C++ section, where you'll find topics on: